chrisbodhi/newschematic/content/blog/how-to-save-327-6-million-using-rust.md

 "But, wait," you say, "what about the runtime costs?"
 There are _no runtime costs_ with this approach.
 This is what is meant when folks in the Rust community say "Zero Cost Abstractions."
 The compiler removes the newtypes and then the hardware treats the values as `f64`, or whatever they're defined to use, when executing the code.

-Weary about such a statement?
+Wary about such a statement?
 I understand.
 So, take a look at these two examples in [Godbolt](https://godbolt.org/) to compare the generated assembly (Rust 1.89.0, with the `-O` flag set):

 _With newtypes_